Houston Water Quality at a Glance

 PFAS Chemicals

-Source: Industrial applications, firefighting foam, non-stick cookware, stain-resistant products, and other consumer goods
+Source: Industrial applications, firefighting foam at airports and military sites, non-stick cookware, stain-resistant products, and consumer goods manufacturing

-Health Effects: Potential links to reduced vaccine response, developmental effects, liver damage, thyroid disease, and increased cancer risk
+Health Effects: Linked to reduced vaccine effectiveness, developmental effects, liver damage, thyroid disease, kidney cancer, testicular cancer, and pregnancy complications

 Lead Rock deposit